pypeclub/pypeclub.github.io/docs/artist_hosts_maya.md

 ### Attaching render to subset

-You can create render not just for itself, but lets assume for example that you want to have rendered preview for your model.
-Doing it is easy.
+You can create render that will be attached to another subset you are publishing, rather than being published on it's own.
+Let's assume, you want to render a model turnaround.
-In scene from where you want to publish your model create *Render instance*.
-Create your render layer as you need and then drag model instance under corresponding `LAYER_` set under *Render instance*.
+In the scene from where you want to publish your model create *Render subset*.
+Prepare your render layer as needed and then drag model subset (maya set node) under corresponding `LAYER_` set under *Render instance*.
 During publish, it will submit this render to farm and after it is rendered, it will be attached to your model subset.

 ## Render Setups